hybridgroup/gophercon-2019/sensor/arduino/README.md

 ![Arduino](./images/step3.png)

-- Plug the Grove greed LED into one of the provided cable with the Grove connector on one end, and the male jumpers on the other.
+- Plug the Grove green LED into one of the provided cable with the Grove connector on one end, and the male jumpers on the other.

 - Connect the black male end of the Grove cable to the breadboard's top left set of pins (-).